raffaa/traffic-prediction-comnetsemu/README.md

 Rows with non-numeric or missing values are dropped.

-**Temporal Splitting:** The dataset is split into training and testing sets, with the training set containing the first 80% of the temporal data and the testing set containing the last 20%.
+**Temporal Splitting:** The dataset is splitted into training and testing sets, with the training set containing the first 80% of the temporal data and the testing the last 20%.

 ## Machine Learning Models